-Since Border Collies were bred as herding animals, they naturally want to herd smaller creatures, including small dogs.
+Since Border Collies were bred as herding animals, they naturally wanted to herd smaller creatures, including small dogs.
 If a Border Collie is around a small dog, it may try to herd the small dog, resulting in nipping and other aggressive behavior.
-Even if the Border Collie is not trying to hurt the smaller dog, it could happen on accident or the smaller dog could get aggressive.
+Even if the Border Collie is not trying to hurt the smaller dog, it could happen on accident, or the smaller dog could get aggressive.

 Even though Border Collies are not known as being the most aggressive dog in the world, they are not a natural with other dog breeds.
 Because of their herding background, many breeds do not get along well with the Border Collie.